Servosila Robotic Arms

 - lengths of every segment of the robotic arm,

-- torque of every servo joint (choose a servo drive from a catalogue),
+- torque of every servo joint (choose a servo actuator from a catalogue),

 - the number and type of wires in a cable that goes through the inside of the arm and is used to connect external payload modules mounted on the arm to a control computer of a host robotic platform,